Ankit12212/movie-recommendor/readme.md

 ## Project Overview

 This repository is intended to help users discover new movies by providing intelligent recommendations.
-The application is likely built using Jupyter Notebook as the primary language, and is deployed at [movie-recommendor-woad.vercel.app](https://movie-recommendor-woad.vercel.app).
+The application is built using Jupyter Notebook as the primary language, and is deployed at [movie-recommendor-woad.vercel.app](https://movie-recommendor-woad.vercel.app).

 ## Features

 - Intelligent movie recommendations
-- User-friendly interface (via Vercel-hosted app)
+- User-friendly interface built using streamlit (via Vercel-hosted app)
 - Data-driven approach (machine learning or statistical methods)
-- Private repository for secure collaboration

 ## Setup Instructions